JJWallis/bloggr-landing-page/README.md

 }
 ```

-By far the most challenging feature of this project was controlling the responsiveness of the primary background images, within the `<main>` sections of content.
+By far the most challenging feature of this project was controlling the responsiveness of the primary background images, within the `<main>` sections of the content.
 This was not too difficult to achieve at mobile and tablet screens, for which I placed them within a responsive flex container to keep them aligned with the rest of the content.

 However, I had to learn and implement the CSS `calc()` function to achieve the design of keeping both images pinned to opposite sides of the viewport, especially as both sides scaled further apart from one another.
 Using a calc value of 100% plus a desired fixed amount added on top would pin the image to the right viewport edge, whilst a value of 0% minus a fixed amount would do so to the left.